ramenspazz/Directory-Compress-py/README.md

-# Directory-Compress-py
+# About Directory-Compress-py
-A short wrapper script in python ran from the /usr/local/bin/ to compress entire directorys with xz compression and taking advantage of multicore systems.
+A short bash wrapper that calls a python-3 script ran from the /usr/local/bin/ to compress entire directorys with xz compression and taking advantage of multicore systems.

 # TL;DR
 directory_compress {directory} {output name} {#threads}